yapily-dexter/yapily-project-site2/index.md

 - [SDK and Example code - Java](https://github.com/yapily/yapily-sdk-java/) - Open source code that can be used as Maven dependecy
 - [SDK and Example code - Node.js](https://github.com/yapily/yapily-sdk-nodejs) - Open source Node JS code that can be used to build on top of Yapily API
 - [SDK and Example code - Python](https://github.com/yapily/yapily-sdk-python) - Open source Python code that can be used to build on top of Yapily API

+## Glossary

+- **Application**: Your application created in the Yapily Dashboard
+- **Application User**: Users of your application
+- **Institution**: A financial institution (e.g. a bank) providing access to financial data via API
+- **Consent Token**: A type of JWT used to identify the consent required to retrieve financial data via Yapily